 (vi) for a cancellation of a provider approval, service approval or supervisor certificate, the date on which the cancellation took effect;

-(vii) for an allegation of disciplinary action leading to an order referred to in section 188B(3)(a) to (c) of the Law —
+[(vii) deleted]

+(e) for the matters prescribed in subregulation (2A) —

+(i) any allegation made under section 188B of the Law that grounds for disciplinary action exist; and

-(A) the provision of the Law that there has been a failure to comply with, and the circumstances of that failure; and
+(ii) the provision of the Law that there has been a failure, or alleged failure, to comply with, and the circumstances of that failure, or alleged failure; and

-(B) the date on which the order was made; and
+(iii) any relevant dates regarding the proceedings or any order made; and

-(C) information about the content of the order and the reasons for it.
+(iv) information about the content of any order made, and the reasons given for the making of the order.

 (4) In this regulation, a reference to information does not include information that could identify or lead to the identification of a child.